TheInkedEngineer/Portfolio/Content/articles/build-your-website-using-publish.md

 }
 ```

 - Use an `enum` to list all your `CSS` classes.
-It will reduce the possibility of a type.
+It will reduce the possibility of a typo.
 If you do so, the code snippet below will come in handy:

 ```
 extension Node where Context: HTMLContext {